 If you take out a mortgage on your property, you are effectively using your property to secure the mortgage.
 All properties used to secure mortgages are registered on the Charges Register at the Land Registry.

 The moment when the ownership of the property and the keys are handed over to the new owner in exchange for full payment.
-This usually occurs 12 weeks after the exchange of contracts.
-Afterwards the solicitor will produce a completion statement detailing the payments and receipts that have occurred throughout the moving process.
+This usually occurs 4 weeks after the exchange of contracts.
+The solicitor will produce a completion statement detailing the payments and receipts that have occurred throughout the moving process.

 The legal document detailing the agreement to transfer the property from the seller to the buyer.
 The contract becomes binding once it has been signed and exchanged.